abhishek-shanker/ITM_Android_App/README.md

 The server side code is very simple.
 I can email you the source code for server side if you want.
 Send me an email at bhavyanshu.spl@gmail.com with subject "Request for SERVER code".
 I will try to send it as soon as possible.
 The application mostly requires JSON data which it fetches and maps into the listview of the activity.

-Example format for JSON data
+Example format for JSON data to be parsed to the list view.
+(Fields can be added or deleted as per requirement) ->

 ```json
 {
     "notices": [